lenehrt/lenehrt/README.md

 I'm currently in the process of changing my career to a software developer.

 ## Skills and Experience
-VUE JS / REACT / JS / HTML / CSS
+VUE JS / JS / HTML / CSS